mykter/prisma-cloud-pipeline/README.md

 The format of the filters is a [jq filter](https://stedolan.github.io/jq/manual/) that outputs `true` if the filter matches (i.e. the container/finding has been triaged) and `false` otherwise.

-The input to the filters - the value of `.` - is data taken directly from the Prisma Cloud Compute API - this means you can filter on any attributes that Prisma reports.
+The input to the filters - the value of `.` - is data taken directly from the Prisma Cloud API - this means you can filter on any attributes that Prisma reports.
 The container filter input is an entry from the `radar/containers` API endpoint; the vulnerability filter input is the matching `vulnerabilities` field from the `images` API endpoint; the compliance issues filter input is the matching `info/complianceIssues` field from the `containers` API endpoint.
 To see the full set of data on which the filters operate, run the tool with the `--results=file.json` option, and inspect the